faluthe/vtable-hook/README.md

 }
 ```

 For our sample application we only need to return one derrived class of one interface, so this will do.
+You'll see why factory functions are used in the context of dynamic libraries in the next section.

 ### The Main Dummy Application